SpiffyStores/omniauth-spiffy-oauth2/README.md

 ## Usage

-`OmniAuth::Strategies::SpiffyStores` is simply a Rack middleware.
+`OmniAuth::Strategies::Spiffy` is simply a Rack middleware.
 Read [the OmniAuth 1.0 docs](https://github.com/intridea/omniauth) for detailed instructions.

 Here's a quick example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`: